marcocst/DHT-Adapter/README.md

 ## 📌 Training

-You can launch T-LoRA training with the dog-example sourced from [Dreambooth Dataset](https://github.com/google/dreambooth):
+You can launch T-LoRA training with the dog-example sourced from [DreamBooth Dataset](https://github.com/google/dreambooth):

 ```bash